 Dental Laboratory Technicians construct and repair full or partial dentures or dental appliances.

-Dental Laboratory Technicians with little to no experience tend to make between $22220 and $28570 while the more experienced ones make over $49340 per year.
+Dental Laboratory Technicians with little to no experience tend to make between $25320 and $31080 while the more experienced ones can earn over $52100 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Dental Laboratory Technician is to move to a higher paying state like DC.
-Right now, the highest paying states for Dental Laboratory Technicians are DC, NY, RI, AK and MA.
+One of the easiest ways to increase your salary as a Dental Laboratory Technician is to move to a higher paying state like AK.
+Right now, the highest paying states for Dental Laboratory Technicians are AK, VA, MT, NY and CT.

-3 other factors that can increase your salary as A Dental Laboratory Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Dental Laboratory Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Dental Laboratory Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Dental Laboratory Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons